knative/eventing/docs/spec/overview.md

 CloudEvents over HTTP).
-A **Subscription** resolves the addresses of transformations (`call`) and destination storage (`result`) through the _Callable_ and _Sinkable_ interface contracts, and writes the resolved addresses to the _Subscribable_ `from` resource.
-A **Subscriptions** do not need to specify both a transformation and a storage destination, but at least one must be provided.
+A **Subscription** resolves the addresses of transformations (`call`) and destination storage (`result`) through the _Callable_ and _Sinkable_ interface contracts, and writes the resolved addresses to the _Subscribable_ `from` resource. **Subscriptions** do not need to specify both a transformation and a storage destination, but at least one must be provided.

 All event transport over a **Subscription** is 1:1 – only a single `from`, `call`, and `result` may be provided.